Aditya-svg-code/Realtime-NodeJs-Chat-App-MySpace/README.md

-# Snappy - Chat Application
+# MySpace - Chat Application
-Snappy is a chat application built with the power of MERN Stack.
+MySpace is a chat application built with the power of MERN Stack.

 ![login page](./images/myspace_signup.png)